Cloud Vulnerability DB

 A community-led vulnerabilities database

-Users are advised to upgrade to Whale browser version 4.33.325.17 or later, which contains the fix for this vulnerability (Naver Corporation).
+Users are advised to upgrade to Whale browser version 4.33.325.17 or later to address this vulnerability (Naver Advisory).

 Source: This report was generated using AI